 These items of remembrance were collected during the Houshamadyan workshop held in Athens on November 30, 2019.
-This page was produced in collaboration with the Athens periodical Armenika and the Hamazkayin Union.

 Even though each of the micro-histories presented in the Open Digital Archive are unique, many bear traces of the collective destiny that befell the Armenians living in the Ottoman Empire; namely deportation, the murder of relatives, survival, exile, and a new life in places outside the homeland.